P R A N C I N G M O O S E . C O M

 Volvo Trademark Holdings in Sweden hired trademark attorneys in the USA to ORDER ME TO STOP!

-Volvo has DECLARED that my use of their trademark on a label is a "THREAT" to their BRAND (seriously?).
+Volvo DECLARED that my use of their trademark on a label is a "THREAT" to their BRAND.
+Seriously?

-I have made many, many attempts to contact ANYONE at Volvo Trademark Holdings AND at Volvo Cars in the USA and in Sweden for a discussion about this, but Volvo has made it known that they REFUSE to discuss this.
+I have made MANY, MANY attempts to contact ANYONE at Volvo Trademark Holdings AND at Volvo Cars Corporate in the USA and in Sweden for a discussion about this, but Volvo made it known through their attorney they REFUSE to discuss this.

 I agree that Volvo may protect and prohibit the use of their trademark on any unauthorized product.
 It's their brand and they can do anything they want with it, including RUNNING it into the GROUND and rejecting Volvo enthusiasts.
 As a result, all such products are no longer available from my web pages.
 I know this ban will bring frustration to many Volvo owners and enthusiasts.